 Hahaha.
 Wishful thinking.
+They’re just Sitelinks.

 They have nothing to do with the status of any web site and everything to do with Google’s search results and their users - the surfers conducting searches.